jacquetc/skribisto/README.md

 If your language isn't listed and you want to translate it, please create an (issue)[https://github.com/jacquetc/skribisto/issues] or send me an email at cyril.jacquet@skribisto.eu and I'll add it.

-## Transififex integration with Skribisto
+## Transifex integration with Skribisto

 The source language is en_US (american english), the file is [src/translations/skribisto_en_US.ts](https://github.com/jacquetc/skribisto/blob/master/src/translations/skribisto_en_US.ts) from the "develop" branch.
 The en_US translation file is the only translation updated when a new to-be-translated sentence is added on the source code.